justinjiajia/bigdata_lab_2025/pagerank_hadoop_streaming.md

 Note:

--  `mapreduce.input.fileinputformat.split.minsize=134217728` creates splits of at least 128 MB; otherwise, Hadoop streaming will create 10+ splits
+-  `mapreduce.input.fileinputformat.split.minsize=134217728` creates splits of at least 128 MB; otherwise, Hadoop streaming will create 10+ splits and consequently spawn 10+ mapper tasks at each iteration.

 ### Run the script